As a shared owner, you have full responsibility for all repairs and maintenance to your home.

 If you have an air source heating system, to ensure you get the maximum performance and to comply with manufacturer warranty conditions, you need to arrange an annual service.

 We use Garry Hamilton to service air source heat pumps.
-You are free to use whoever you wish for your servicing, but if you'd like to contact him for a quote, his email is: email@example.com (the .co bit is correct!) .
+You are free to use whoever you wish for your servicing, but if you'd like to contact them for a quote, the email is: email@example.com (the .co bit is correct!) .

 Mechanical ventilation heat recovery system